 € | 3 Star | Trendy | Vintage Chic | Family Run

-This family-run hotel has a Mediterranean-style courtyard where there’s always a lot going on.
-Besides the delicious homemade specialties from the Philippines, exhibitions, readings, and concerts take place here regularly.
-Guests can also rent bicycles at the small workshop space or join one of the cycling tours to explore Vienna.
-The Westbahnhof, one of the biggest transport hubs in town, and the MuseumsQuartier are around 1 km away.
+This family-run hotel has a Mediterranean-style courtyard where there’s always a lot going on like exhibitions, readings, and concerts.
+More active guests will love renting bicycles at the small workshop space or joining one of the cycling tours to explore Vienna.
+The Westbahnhof, one of the biggest transport hubs in town, and the MuseumsQuartier are just 1 km away.

 €€ | 4 Star | Stylish | Family Run | Green Hotel | Good Location

-Greenery plays a major role at Hotel Gilbert.
-This pioneering project in sustainable building features a facade covered in evergreen perennials, tailored to Vienna’s climate.
+If you’re a nature lover or environmentally conscious, stay at the greenery filled Hotel Gilbert.
+This pioneering project in sustainable building features a façade covered in evergreen perennials.
 The green inner courtyard with its Scandinavian flair is open to the public and is home to &flora, a restaurant-café resembling a flower shop.
-Located right across the MuseumsQuartier and the metro station, all top attractions are within easy reach.
+You’ll also appreciate being across from the MuseumsQuartier and the metro station.

 Ruby Marie Hotel Vienna

 €€ | 4 Star | Stylish | Lean Luxury | For Music Lovers